Coronavirus: Homes for the elderly find ways to avoid lockdown | DW | 20.10.2020

-German old people's homes stopped allowing visitors in on government orders early this year.
-Now, better equipment and more experience means residents will be allowed visitors throughout the second wave of the pandemic.
+Retirement homes in Germany stopped allowing visitors on government orders early this year.
+Now, better equipment and more experience means residents will be allowed to see loved ones throughout the second COVID-19 wave.

-"Now we're getting phone calls — lots of calls," the home's manager Jan Steinbach says.
+"Now we're getting phone calls — lots of calls," says the home's manager, Jan Steinbach.
 People are asking whether they are still allowed to visit loved ones as the nationwide caseload in Germany ticks upwards.

 During the first wave in March and April, regional governments in most of Germany either stopped visits entirely or severely limited them.